tarwn/lessthandot-hugo/blogs/content/posts/2009-05-18-smo-script-index-and-fk-s-on-a-database.md

   <img src="/wp-content/uploads/blogs/DataMgmt//smo_1.gif" alt="" title="" width="770" height="603" />
 </div>

-Paste the code (not error handled and very quickly written..you&#8217;ve been warned!!!) below in the code view
+Paste the code (not error handled and very quickly written..you've been warned!!!) below in the code view

 ```csharp
 using System;